 Bay of Bones

-The underwater investigations conducted in the Bay of the Bones give rich material and information for the life of prehistoric people who lived in these areas.
+The underwater investigations conducted in the Bay of Bones give rich material and information for the life of prehistoric people who lived in these areas, around Ohrid lake.
 The divers found 6.000 wooden piles at the bottom of the lake, together with plenty of other artifacts and bones.
-That is the reason why the name of this museum on the water is – Bay of the Bones.
+That is the reason why the name of this museum on the water is – Bay of Bones.
 Another interesting fact is that the divers found bones from animals only, they didn’t find any human bones.
 An explanation for this is that, in that time, human bodies were burned.
 All the materials that the divers found, date back to Late Bronze Age and Early Iron Age from 1.200 B.C. to 700 B.C.
 At that time, the settlement was three times bigger than the replica of the settlement which can nowadays be visited.
 The museum was built in 2008; and later 8 replicas of prehistoric houses were built on the platform above the lake.
 The platform is connected to land by a wooden bridge.
 In the time of the prehistoric people, there was also a bridge, but back then the bridge was mobile.
 With this mobile bridge, the prehistoric people could defend and protect themselves from the dangers that came from the ground.
 As soon as the construction of this museum was completed, it has become one of the most visited sites in Macedonia, so the government decided to expand the museum.
 In 2010, the settlement on the water was expanded and 16 more prehistoric houses were built.

 These prehistoric settlements and the way of life of the prehistoric people from these areas, are also described by Herodotus in one of the chapters from his books: